Write a Poem

 Write a Clerihew.

-•They have 2 rhyming couplets: the first and second lines rhyme with each other, and the third and fourth lines rhyme with each other.
+They have 2 rhyming couplets: line 1 and line 2 rhyme with each other, and line 3 and line 4 rhyme with each other.

-•The first line names a person, and the second line ends with something that rhymes with the name of the person.
+Line 1 names a person, and line 2 ends with something that rhymes with the name of the person.

-•The third line has a new rhyme, and the fourth line rhymes with it.
+Line 3 has a new rhyme, and line 4 rhymes with it.

 Here is an example of a Clerihew I wrote about a teacher I know.